nasa/Transform-to-Open-Science/Module_2/Lesson_2/readme.md

  A free, nonproprietary numeric code that is:

 - Uniquely and persistently identifies authors and contributors of scholarly communication.
-- Similar to tax ID numbers for tax purposes.
+- Used similarly to how tax ID numbers are used for tax purposes.

 ORCIDs are used to link Used to link researchers to their research and research-related outputs.
 It is a 16-digit number that uniquely identifies researchers and is integrated with certain organizations (like some publishers) that will add research products (such as a published paper) to an individual's ORCID profile.
-ORCIDs are meant to last throughout ones career, and helps to avoid confusion when information about a researcher changes over time (e.g. career change or name change). (cite: [https://orcid.org/](https://orcid.org/))
+ORCIDs are meant to last throughout ones career, and helps to avoid confusion when information about a researcher changes over time (e.g., career change or name change). (cite: [https://orcid.org/](https://orcid.org/))

 Many publishers, academic institutes, and government bodies support ORCID.
 In 2023, ORCID reported over 1,300 member organizations and over 9 million yearly live accounts.
 You can connect it with your professional information (affiliations, grants, publications, peer review, and more).